artemponomarevjetski/python_codility_solutions_artem_ponomarev/README.md

 objects that hold unnecessary information, and try to exit the execution as quickly as possible, using 'return' and 'break' statements, while keeping the result correct, of course.

+Another diffuculty is 'edge' cases.
+Say, your algo gives the right result for a nice looking and short input.
+What about extreme cases: null input, one element in A, maybe 2 or 3 elements that are still a special case, large numbers, repeating numbers, drastically different numbers, long inputs, random inputs, inputs with a strange pattern.
+Or what have you...

+Use the user-supplied input to test 'edge' cases.

+Getting a correct answer for the default input is where the real game starts.
+Keep your reasoning skills sharp...